-Custom orders are subject to a 35% restocking fee.
+Custom OEM orders are subject to a 50% restocking fee if returned.

 Can I have a partial refund?

-Sorry, we don't offer partial refunds, but we're happy to refund your order upon return of your order.
+Sorry, but we don't offer partial refunds under any circumstance.
+We're happy to refund your order upon return of your order.

 Can you make a pickup with chewy, smokey mids and misty highs?
 What about to match my favorite guitarist?

 Unfortunately, we cannot match subjective descriptions of tone.
 If you know what type of pickups your favorite guitarist used, we're happy to help match those specs with a custom order.